tlux/fl_hook_client/README.md

   - Character Management
   - Character Money Deposit
   - Character Cargo Deposit
-- Location Journal
+- Player Tracking and Travel Journal
 - Custom Cargo Missions

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `fl_hook_client` to your list of dependencies in `mix.exs`:
+The package is [available in Hex](https://hex.pm/packages/fl_hook_client) and can be installed by adding `fl_hook_client` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do